raspberrypilearning/dojo-mentoring/en/quiz1/question_3.md

   --- feedback ---
 Avoid giving a Ninja your own ideas.
-It might not be something they are interested in or relavant to their experiences.
+It might not be something they are interested in or relevant to their experiences.
 Encourage them to think for themselves using prompting questions.

   --- /feedback ---